 composer Pee Wee Ellis (James Brown, Van Morrison), bassist and composer Alec Dankworth (Dave Brubeck, John Dankworth) and vibrant Ghanaian percussionist Abass Dodoo, this is music to both

 Abass Dodoo currently working with Sharon Shannon recorded an album which release March 2017.
 Tour dates and more info will follow soon

 Abass Dodoo had an opportunity to work with Van Morrison, recorded an album Duets: Re-working the Catalogue is the 35th studio album.
 It was released on 13 March 2015 on RCA Records.

-Abass Dodoo and Mustapha Tettey Addy, The Ghanaian royal Obonu Drummers, has recorded many albums and performed extensively in Africa and Europe.
+Abass Dodoo, Mustapha Tettey Addy, and The Ghanaian Royal Obonu Drummers have recorded many albums and performed extensively in Africa and Europe.